 - engine/settings.php file

-- .htaccess file
+- .htaccess file (Apache) or Nginx configuration depending on server used

 - · database entry for your site entity

 - database entry for the installation path

 - database entry for the data path

 What Is Not Covered in This Tutorial This tutorial expects a basic knowledge of Apache, MySQL, and Linux commands.
 As such, a few things will not be covered in this tutorial.
 These include: